shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new2.md

    ![View explanations](media/lab1-task6-step4.png)

-## Task 7 - Generate a Responsible AI dashboard
+## Task 7 - Analyze Errors and Explore Interpretability of Models

 Responsible AI is a governance framework that documents how a specific organization is addressing the challenges around artificial intelligence (AI) from both an ethical and legal point of view.
 Resolving ambiguity for where responsibility lies if something goes wrong is an important driver for responsible AI initiatives.